-Other insect- (or tick-) borne bites can lead to Dengue, Zika, Ross River virus disease, Chikungunya, Leishmaniasis, Scrub (Bush) Typhus (a rash from Chiggers) so these are all worth being aware of.
+Other insect- (or tick-) borne bites can lead to Dengue, Zika, Ross River virus disease, Chikungunya, Leishmaniasis or Scrub (Bush) Typhus (a rash from Chiggers), so these are all worth being aware of.
 Insect repellent with a high DEET content is highly recommended for most of the areas we visit in Papua New Guinea (DEET works against both ticks and mosquitoes).
+Chiggers can be a problem when we stay at the basic Kwatu Camp (in the forest surrounding the camp, where we will likely be birding).

-Contaminated water can lead to Leptospirosis and Schistosomiasis so care should be taken to avoid any potentially contaminated water and adjacent areas (such as if wading, swimming, bathing, or washing clothes in freshwater streams, rivers, or lakes).
-Diarrheal diseases are not as common in Papua New Guinea as they are in nearby countries such as Indonesia, but it is possible you may get some sort of stomach illness during the tour.
+Contaminated water can lead to Leptospirosis and Schistosomiasis, so care should be taken to avoid any potentially contaminated water and adjacent areas (such as if wading, swimming, bathing, or washing clothes in freshwater streams, rivers, or lakes).
+Diarrheal diseases are not as common in Papua New Guinea as they are in nearby countries like Indonesia, but it is possible you may get some sort of stomach illness during the tour.
 Airborne and droplet transmitted diseases such as Avian/Bird Flu and Hantavirus are present in the country.